 - You can now add all your remaining ingredients to the pot! (except your diced green onions and garnish lobster pieces) Stir well to combine.

-- Bring the soup to a low simmer and then carefully pulse with a hand blender.
+- Bring the soup to a low simmer and add crumbled dried nori sheet.
+Carefully pulse with a hand blender.
 You want the soup to be rich and creamy.
 It should turn a nice orange colour.

 - Simmer on low for roughly 20 – 25 minutes.
 The soup should become thicker as the cashews cook.
 If the soup becomes too thick for your liking just add a splash more cashew milk!